27tang/convex-hull/README.md

                               generates points sorted in nondecreasing order of their x coordinates with ties resolved by increasing order of the y coordinates of the points involved.

+                        -c
+                              generates points arranged in a circle (sorted - implicit "-s" flag)

+                        -l
+                              generates points arranged in a straight line (slope of 1, sorted - implicit "-s" flag)

 ######brute-force: